 Our perinatologists are specially trained in high-risk pregnancy care and will be involved in your ongoing care through delivery at Duke University Hospital.
-This may be the case if you are carrying multiple babies, have a history of pregnancy complications (miscarriage, preterm delivery, or cervical incompetence), or have a preexisting medical condition, such as heart disease, lupus, a bleeding disorder, or a seizure disorder.
+This may be the case if you are carrying multiple babies, have a history of pregnancy complications (miscarriage, preterm delivery, or cervical insufficiency), or have a preexisting medical condition, such as diabetes, elevated body mass index, heart disease, lupus, a bleeding disorder, or a seizure disorder.

 Your Childbirth Options

 Our obstetricians deliver babies at several hospitals throughout the Triangle.
 Your options include:

 The Birthing Center at Duke University Hospital

 Duke University Hospital’s Birthing Center handles normal deliveries and emergency situations 24/7.
 Our labor and delivery suites feature labor-delivery-recovery (LDR) rooms in which you give birth and recover.
 The Duke Neonatal Intensive Care Unit (NICU) Level IV nursery is staffed by neonatologists and providers who care for premature and sick newborns.